androidseb/pelias-api-planet-builder/README.md

-# Pelias API planet builder
+# Pelias API planet builder (WORK IN PROGRESS, NOT PRODUCTION-READY YET)

+Please note I'm working on making this entire set of scripts fully functional, and right now they are not fully working.
+I will remove this message when they fully work.

 Utility scripts to build and deploy a full planet Pelias API in just a few commands.